IsabelMeraner/BotanicalNER/README.md

 `$ python3 iobannotate_corpus.py -d ./../data_german -v ./../gazetteers/de -l ./../gazetteers/lat`

 You can pass in one or multiple input folders for annotation by specifying the directory (-d).
+Files in the input directory need to be preprocessed: 1 token, lemma, part-of-speech-tag per line separated by tabs (1 newline to mark sentence boundaries)
 If you are in possession of large gazetteers, you can pass them using the parameters -v for the vernacular list and -l for the scientific names.

 References:
 Volk, M., Bubenhofer, N., Althaus, A., Maya, B., Furrer, L., & Ruef, B. (2010).
 Challenges in Building a Multilingual Alpine Heritage Corpus.
 Seventh International Conference on Language Resources and Evaluation (LREC).
 Retrieved from http://dx.doi.org/10.5167/uzh-34264.
 Bubenhofer, N., Volk, M., Leuenberger, F., & Wüest, D. (2015).
 Text+Berg-Korpus (Release 151v012015).
 Digitale Edition des Jahrbuch des SAC 1864-1923, Echo des Alpes 1872-1924, Die Alpen, Les Alpes, Le Alpi 1925-2014, The Alpine Journal 1969-2008.
-Wikipedia, Liste der Gefäßpflanzen Deutschlands.
+Wikipedia (2018), Liste der Gefäßpflanzen Deutschlands.
 Retrieved from:https://de.wikipedia.org/w/index.php?title=Liste_der_Gef%C3%A4%C3%9Fpflanzen_Deutschlands&oldid=133647257